0xflux/Wyrm/Milestones.md

 8) [ ] Multiple URLs / IPs for C2
 9) [ ] Round robin and different styles for URI & URL rotation
 10) [ ] Can I tidy wyrm.rs, maybe dynamic dispatch and traits for main dispatch fn?
+11) [ ] Position independent shellcode stub for the DLL which allows it to be injected into a foreign process
+12) [ ] Loaders should stomp the MZ and "this program.."
+13) [ ] Support domain fronting through HTTP headers in malleable profile (check in comms code `.with_header("Host", host)`)

 ### v1.1